music-encoding/guidelines/v4/elements/respStmt.md

    <h3 id="respStmt">&lt;respStmt&gt;</h3>
    <table class="wovenodd">
       <tr>
-         <td colspan="2" class="wovenodd-col2">(responsibility statement) – Names one or more individuals, groups, or in rare cases,
+         <td colspan="2" class="wovenodd-col2">(responsibility statement) – Transcription of text that names one or more individuals,
-            mechanical processes, responsible for creation, realization, production, funding, or
-            distribution of the intellectual or artistic content.
+            groups, or in rare cases, mechanical processes, responsible for creation, realization, production, funding, or distribution of the intellectual or artistic content.
          </td>
       </tr>
       <tr>